jtg-inductions-fe/FE-Assignment-1-Hemant-Parmar/README.md

     netlify login
     ```

-    You will redirected to a browser for logging in with your credentials.
+    You will be redirected to a browser for logging in with your credentials.

 8. **Initialize Netlify**